Opening a bank account in the UK

 - Proof of local address – such as your halls of residence contract

-- An allocation notice or tenancy agreement from an approved letting agency
+- A halls room allocation notice or tenancy agreement from an approved letting agency

-Most banks require International and EU students to show a bank letter from the University before they will open an account for you.
+Most banks require international students to show a bank letter from the University before they will open an account for you.

 Regulations change often, so we strongly advise you to visit the banks and get the most recent information about the different accounts and services they offer.
 You should make an informed choice about where to open your account, because you may find it difficult to change bank accounts later in the year.